 The best La Jolla coffee shop for sweet treats

-Even though Sugar and Scribe is more of a bakery and bistro, their solid coffee bar earns them a spot on the list of the best coffee shops in La Jolla.
+Even though Sugar and Scribe is more of a bakery and bistro, their solid coffee bar earns them a spot on the best coffee shops in La Jolla.
 Dark Horse Coffee Roasters beans are used to provide quality lattes and espressos.

 If you’re looking to pair your morning brew with a sweet treat, this is your spot.
-Home to Food Network Champion Chef Maeve, Sugar and Scribe has a strong reputation in the bakery world and was voted the best bakery in 2017 by San Diego Magazine and La Jolla Village News.
+Home to Food Network Champion, Chef Maeve, Sugar and Scribe has a strong reputation in the bakery world and was voted the best bakery in 2017 by San Diego Magazine and La Jolla Village News.

-Grab a table on the front patio or back dining room to order from the breakfast and lunch menu which serves a mixture of American and Irish classics.
+Grab a table on the front patio or back dining room to order from the breakfast and lunch menu which serves a mix of American and Irish classics.
 If you’re just looking for coffee and a treat, order what you want to-go from the bakery and coffee bar.

 In my personal opinion, any city worth visiting MUST have a solid coffee game and La Jolla is no exception.
 Each of these La Jolla coffee shops is a winner in both coffee and atmosphere and absolutely worth a visit.
 Try one of all five of my favorite coffee shops in La Jolla!